 Another excuse from some is that the candidate is no longer a member of the ADF and "cannot be ordered to do anything".
 But this fundamentally misses the point.
 All candidates are still citizens and the convention's reciprocity by the civil community still applies.

 The extension of electoral and political advertising into social media does not change the principles involved.
 Nor does it somehow invalidate the longstanding and well-proven non-partisanship convention.
 All it does is extend how the convention needs to be consistently respected and, if necessary, enforced.

 Finally, former members of the ADF, when pressured by their party machines to exploit their prior defence force service improperly, need to remind the parties concerned of four points.

-The non-partisanship convention has an enduring national purpose well beyond the winning of any particular election.
+The non-partisanship convention has an enduring national purpose well beyond the winning of any particular election or political advantage.

 Even minor breaches of the convention risk weakening our democratic system of government by reinforcing the thin edge of an ultimately quite dangerous wedge.

 Every Australian loses if our defence force is seen to be or becomes politicised.